TO THOSE WITH TATTOOS: STOP! STOP! STOP!

 For example, we know a 19 year old girl who just left for college.
 Incredibly sweet and kind person who we all love very much.
 Family.
 But before she left, she got a tattoo on the back of her neck of some saying we cannot remember exactly.
 To paraphrase: Only the strong survive.
 Or something to this effect but with several needless words.
 As we immediately told her when we saw it, we will help pay for its removal when she wisens up.
 We mentioned to her that those who exhibit mental fortitude do not write reminders about mental fortitude on themselves.
 They just exhibit it and let actions be their statement to the world.
 We also advised we could have scribbled a message into her skin to see if she would like it first.
 Didn’t matter.
 The tattoo was “too cool” and she needed it now.

 Worse, her sixteen year old sister has already confided she wants a tattoo as soon as the law allows.
 Horrifyingly, she intends to get a sleeve from shoulder to wrist on one arm.
 DA FUQ?
 We presume gone are the aspirations of being any kind of respected professional.
-And don’t give us the horseshit about changing the world so tattoo’ed, sleeved-armed professionals are the norm in the future.
+And don’t give us the horseshit about changing the world so sleeved-arm tattoo’ed professionals are the norm in the future.
 We have never met a lawyer, judge, or doctor who has a sleeve tattoo and if we did, we would seriously question their reasoning.
 Honestly, what can you do to talk sense to these people?
 They must screw themselves up in order to learn.

 At least it is not a tramp stamp.
-The main purpose of a tramp stamp is to draw attention to a woman’s ass and trust us that men are already noticing her ass without the stamp.
+The main purpose of a tramp stamp is to draw attention to a woman’s ass and trust that men are already noticing her ass without the stamp.
 Another reason for these stamps are to give someone something to look at when doing it like they do on the discovery channel (love that song).
 It is called a tramp stamp for a reason.
-And if this is what we (and society) figure, this is what the stampee’s future children will figure out.
+And if this is what we and society figure, this is what the stampee’s future children will figure out.
 What a nice and subtle lesson for the kids.
-Of course, if she has not already paid boatloads of money to have it removed so her children do not wonder whether mommy was a slut but still know she lacked good judgment.
+Of course, if she has not already paid boatloads of money to have it removed so that her children do not wonder whether mommy was a slut but still know she lacked good judgment.

 Then there is the face tattoo.
 Personally, there is nothing worse than a face tattoo.
 If part of a military unit and everyone was getting one, we would take the risk of pissing everyone off and being put on point perpetually to eventually get killed.
 However, we do actually have respect for those with face tattoos.
 Not the dots or tiny stars by eyelids (facial tramp stamps) but the full on repugnant face tattoos.
 Although hideously ugly, these people clearly don’t give a shit what others think.
-That courage even if horrendously misguided onto their face can be a good thing in life.
+That courage, even if horrendously misguided onto their face, can be a good thing in life.
 It could also mean they are a murderous whacko but you don’t need a face tattoo to be one of those.

 So in summation: unless Samoan or similar, part of a dangerous team, or someone who’s judgment is controlled by grief/love, we think your tattoo is probably just a conformist symbol of your inability to think independently.
 Please stop getting them just so you can get a tattoo like everyone else has done.
 It is lame!